 - Originally the Redbone Coonhound was devised to hunt raccoons, but packs of them were also regularly used on bear and cougar hunts, aiding hunting parties with their keen tracking abilities and disorientating prey with their distinct vocalizations.

 - In the 60s a film titled ‘The Hound That Thought He Was A Racoon’ was released featuring a young Redbone Coonhound in the starring role.

 - The Redbone Coonhound is a capable tree climber, often making mad dashes up tree trunks in pursuit of agile, fleeing raccoons.
 These are nimble, hardy dogs whose coarse coat grants them protection from rough vegetation and protruding branches and twigs.

 Physical Traits of the Redbone Coonhound

-The Redbone Coonhound is recognizable for its vibrant red, golden colored coat composed of smooth and velvet soft short, straight fur.
+The Redbone Coonhound is recognizable for its vibrant red, golden-colored coat composed of smooth and velvety soft short, straight fur.

 It is of a medium build but is quite strong and athletic for its size.

 It a strong and straight bone structure, it is quite lean and pointed much like other hunting hounds.
 It has a long neck and an evenly proportioned face.